-This Agriculture and Other Rural Development Evidence Base paper updates the baseline POP position and sets out the evidence base that has informed the strategy, designations and policy within the draft LDP Plan Strategy.
+This Other Development in the Countryside Evidence Base paper updates the baseline POP position and sets out the evidence base that has informed the strategy, designations and policy within the draft LDP Plan Strategy.
 Evidence has been informed by feedback from public consultation, discussion with Elected Members, input from statutory consultees, stakeholder groups, from other Departments within the Council, liaison with adjoining Councils and though iterative Sustainability Appraisal process.

-The Evidence Base is published as a 'supporting document' in accordance with Article 15 (a) of the Planning (LDP) Regulations (NI) 2015.
+The Evidence Base is published as a 'supporting document' in accordance with Regulation 15(a) of the Planning (LDP) Regulations (NI) 2015.